The Australasian Chapter Advisory Board – formed June 2016

 Mark is the director and engineer at Frontier Labs in Brisbane.
 Frontier Labs is an electronic design consultancy that specializes in instrumentation for ecologists.
 We have sound recorders for birds & frogs and a unique wireless and Iridium satellite trap alert system.
 We design custom equipment also.
 We’ve got experience in bioacoustics, ultrasound, night vision camera systems, remote data acquisition via satellite or mobile phone networks and radio

 Dr Leah Barclay is a multi-award winning Australian sound artist, composer and researcher working at the intersection of art, science and technology.
 She specialises in electroacoustic music, acoustic ecology and emerging fields of biology exploring environmental patterns and changes through sound.
 Her work has been commissioned, performed and exhibited to wide acclaim internationally by organisations including UNESCO, Ear to the Earth, Al Gore’s Climate Reality and the IUCN.
 Leah composes complex sonic environments, immersive live performances and interactive installations that draw attention to changing climates and fragile ecosystems.
 She is currently the director of Biosphere Soundscapes (mapping the changing soundscapes of UNESCO biosphere reserves) and a research fellow at Griffith University where she is leading a portfolio of research in acoustic ecology and climate change.
 Barclay is the President of the Australia Forum for Acoustic Ecology and Vice President of the World Forum for Acoustic Ecology.

 Councillor – Meriem Ferroudj

-Meriem is a Research Project Officer with the ecoaoustics research group at Queensland University of Technology – Electrical Engineering and Computer Science School .
-Meriem has a rich background in ecoacoustics and signal processing.
-Her interests are in applying advanced technologies to understand better the environment.
+Meriem is a Research Project Officer with the ecoaoustics research team at Queensland University of Technology – Electrical Engineering and Computer Science School.
+Meriem has completed her Masters by research in 2014 and now is working on various projects with the ecoacoustics team at QUT.